Hearthpebble/hp-redux/README.md

 npm install
 ```

-Now that the project is set up you can run index.js and create the store to test your code.
+Now that the project is set up you can run index.js to test your code.

 ```
 node src/reducers/index